jhpyle/docassemble/_docs/development.md

 If the project is implemented in the simplest way possible, another developer will be able to step in and build on the work of the prior developer.
-However, if that prior work is inscrutable, the new developer will have not choice but to redo it.
+However, if that prior work is inscrutable, the new developer will have no choice but to redo it.

 Maintaining simplicity sometimes means pushing back against feature requests.
 Even if the developer could implement a feature, if there